FriOne/angularjs-bytes-validator/README.md

 # Angular Byte Validator Directive

 Main idea was to create directive to validate model size in bytes to limit text that should be pasted into push notification.
 But now module also includes **$bytes** service to format and calculate bytes number from UTF-8 string and two filters(**bytes** and **stringToBytes**) to format string and bytes to pretty format.

+**Module is built with webpack and typescript now.
+It has typescript definition file and can be load by any type of module loader.**

 ### Install
 ```sh
     npm install angularjs-bytes-validator --save